Minolta 9xi

 The Minolta 9xi was, when released in 1992, an advanced 35 mm single-lens reflex camera design.
-It incorporated the world's fastest autofocus system (according to the company and when coupled to a xi series lens), had a maximum shutter speed of 1/12000 of a second and a 14-zone metering system.
+According to the company, it incorporated the world's "fastest autofocus system", had a maximum shutter speed of 1/12000 of a second, and had a 14-zone metering system.
+It has a shooting speed of 4.5 frames per second without the additional motor pack, a shutter speed of 1/12000 of a second due to carbon-reinforced shutter blades, a pentaprism, and it is compatible with xi zoom lenses having a "power zoom function".

-The 9xi had been improved in many areas over the previous flagships, the 9000 and 8000i, including: